hbctraining/scRNA-seq/lessons/08_SC_clustering_quality_control.md

 <img src="../img/NKcells_loadObj.png" width="800">
 </p>

-The NK cell markers are expressed in cluster 5, 6 and 13.
+The NK cell markers are expressed in clusters 8 and 12, in addition to cluster 5; however, we know cluster 5 expresses T cell markers.

 **Megakaryocyte markers**